nzmpi/tornadoHook/README.md

 yarn chain
 ```

 This command starts a local Ethereum network using Foundry.
-The network runs on your local machine and can be used for testing and development.
+The network runs on your local machine and can be used for testing.
 You can customize the network configuration in `packages/foundry/foundry.toml`.

-3. On a second terminal, deploy the test contract:
+3. On a second terminal, deploy the contracts:

 ```
 yarn deploy
 ```

-This command deploys a test smart contract to the local network.
-The contract is located in `packages/foundry/contracts` and can be modified to suit your needs.
+This command deploys the smart contracts to the local network.
+The contracts are located in `packages/foundry/contracts`.
 The `yarn deploy` command uses the deploy script located in `packages/foundry/script` to deploy the contract to the network.
-You can also customize the deploy script.

-4. On a third terminal, start your NextJS app:
+4. On a third terminal, start the NextJS app:

 ```
 yarn start
 ```

-Visit your app on: `http://localhost:3000`.
-You can interact with your smart contract using the `Debug Contracts` page.
+Visit the app on: `http://localhost:3000`.
+You can interact with the smart contracts using the `Debug Contracts` page.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

-Run smart contract test with `yarn foundry:test`

-- Edit your smart contracts in `packages/foundry/contracts`
-- Edit your frontend homepage at `packages/nextjs/app/page.tsx`.
-For guidance on [routing](https://nextjs.org/docs/app/building-your-application/routing/defining-routes) and configuring [pages/layouts](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts) checkout the Next.js documentation.
-- Edit your deployment scripts in `packages/foundry/script`

-## Documentation

-Visit our [docs](https://docs.scaffoldeth.io) to learn how to start building with Scaffold-ETH 2.

-To know more about its features, check out our [website](https://scaffoldeth.io).

-## Contributing to Scaffold-ETH 2

-We welcome contributions to Scaffold-ETH 2!

-Please see [CONTRIBUTING.MD](https://github.com/scaffold-eth/scaffold-eth-2/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to Scaffold-ETH 2.